Ricaidito/yv-xtract/README.md

 yvx <video_url> --end-time 00:05:00
 ```

-**_Note: All methods shown here will download the video either in mp4 or mp3 format and store it in a folder named "out" in the tool directory._**
+**_Note: All methods shown here will download the video either in mp4 or mp3 format and store it in a folder named "out" in the user directory._**

 To download the video in a specific directory, you can add the `--path` flag as shown below: